svmiller/svmiller.github.io/_posts/2023-12-28-count-models-poisson-negative-binomial.md

 #> 12    11     1
 ```

-You could capture faithfully capture this data-generating process with the `glm()` function in R. You might be accustomed to this function for the case of simpler binary logistic regressions, but it's a simple matter of changing one argument in the function (the `family` argument).
+You could faithfully capture this data-generating process with the `glm()` function in R. You might be accustomed to this function for the case of simpler binary logistic regressions, but it's a simple matter of changing one argument in the function (the `family` argument).

 ```r